cansin/next-with-sitemap/README.md

 ## Configuration

-There are options you can use to customize the behavior of this plugin by adding `sitemap` object in the Next.js config in `next.config.js`:
+There are options you can use to customize the behavior of this plugin by adding `sitemap` object in the Next.js config in `next.config.js`.
+Alongside those given `sitemap` options, this library would also rely on your Next.js config values `exportPathMap`, `exportTrailingSlash`, and `pageExtensions` to come up with the correct `sitemap.xml` content.

 ```js
 const withSitemap = require("next-with-sitemap");